Mountain House, California

+Mountain House is a city in San Joaquin County, California, United States.
+The planned community was originally approved by the San Joaquin County Board of Supervisors in 1994 and construction was officially started in 2001.
+Mountain House was then incorporated in 2024.
+As of the 2020 census, when Mountain House was still classified as a census-designated place, the population was 24,499.

 History

-The Cholbon triblet of the Northern Valley Yokuts were the original inhabitants of the Mountain House area.
-Their territory ran along Old River a distributary of the San Joaquin River.

 In 1849, Thomas Goodall erected a blue denim cloth tent to serve as a midway stopover for gold miners headed from San Francisco to the Sierra Nevada foothills via Altamont Pass.
 Goodall eventually built an adobe house at the eastern edge of the Diablo Range hills, calling it The Mountain House.
 Simon Zimmerman later acquired the stop and it became known as Zimmerman's Mountain House and became a well-known way station stop on the way to Stockton.
 The last remaining settlement buildings were leveled in 1940.

 In November 1994, the San Joaquin County Board of Supervisors officially approved the new community of Mountain House.
 In 1996, the master plan was approved.
 In August 2000, many of the documents controlling the development and growth of Mountain House were adopted and approved by the San Joaquin Board of Supervisors acting as the Mountain House Board of Directors.

 Mountain House was projected to be a small full-fledged city developed over a 30-year period by the Master Developer Trimark Communities.
 The community covers 4784 acres in San Joaquin County.
 The town was planned for 12 distinct neighborhoods including 10 family neighborhoods and two age-restricted neighborhoods, each organized around a center containing a neighborhood park, a K-8 school, and a small commercial area.

 Construction began in 2001, but growth slowed down to about 50 permits per year because of the Great Recession in 2008.
-Development started again with increasing building permits and small land development projects in 2010 and 2011 and has continued at and still continues at a high rate.
+Development started again with increasing building permits and small land development projects in 2010 and 2011 and has continued at a high rate.

-As of today, Mountain House includes the established villages of Wicklund, Bethany, Altamont, and Questa, along with the developing villages of Hansen, Cordes, and College Park.
+As of 2013, Mountain House included the established villages of Wicklund, Bethany, Altamont, Questa, Hansen, Cordes, and College Park.
 Some 15,000 households or approximately 45,000–50,000 people are anticipated when Mountain House is fully completed.

+Local control led Mountain House residents to seek incorporation as California's newest city in 2024.
+In the March primary election, more than 90% of voting residents voted for incorporation.
+The city officially came into existence on July 1, 2024, and celebrated with a ceremony on July 4.